 After its broadcast in 1964, it took 23 years to be novelised.
 It was another 15 years before it was released on VHS and gained its reputation for being stupefyingly dull.
 When it finally snuck onto DVD another 10 years later, the most noteworthy aspect of it was the accompanying featurette Looking for Peter, in which Toby Hadoke unearthed hitherto unknown info on writer Peter R. Newman.
 A story which is upstaged by its own featurette is never a good sign.

-Slow and obscure it may be, but there’s a few things worth noting about this story.
+Slow and obscure it may be, but there are a few things worth noting about this story.
 For a start, it’s Doctor Who‘s first attempt to show the future of humankind.
 And it must be said, they don’t come off very well.
 The humans we meet are hapless victims and delusional murderers.
 The ones we don’t meet were exploitative money grabbers, we’re told.
 It’s a gloomy view of our race’s prospects.
 We’ll have to wait until The Dalek Invasion of Earth before we meet admirable, heroic future humans.
 But in general, the Hartnell era is pessimistic about our society’s prospects: mass murder in The Rescue, corrupt dictatorship in The Daleks’ Master Plan, readoption of slavery in The Ark.
 The future bites, and it starts with The Sensorites.

 (It also means we get the first of many scenes repeated throughout the series where contemporary companions get flummoxed by details of life in the future.
-“Still too much air traffic,” signs astronaut Carol (Ilona Rodgers) when asked about how’s the earth’s looking.
+“Still too much air traffic,” signs astronaut Carol (Ilona Rodgers) when asked about how’s the Earth’s looking.
 I find these sort of exchanges thoroughly tedious, but we can be thankful story editor David Whitaker didn’t apply too heavy an editorial brush to these scenes, lest we get more of guff about stock cubes being three course meals and everything being powered by mercury.
 Lucky escape, I reckon.)